Peterpiotr/siguren-documentation/docs/source/archives/49104-15-001-operation--maintenance-manual-issue-d_reviewed.rst

 System Description
 ------------------

-   The MS unit comprises of the following components.
+   The MS Unit comprises of the following components.

 |image17|